JayasreeSuryadevara/Portfolio/README.txt

-# Personal Portfolio of Jayasree Suryadevara
+# Personal Portfolio of Jaya Suryadevara

+A Seasoned Software Professional with Management and Planning experience.

   Links to